ical4j/ical4j-user-guide/docs/extensions.md

-=Extensions=
+# Extensions

 iCal4j Extensions is a Java library that provides support for widely used non-standard iCalendar objects (i.e. properties and parameters).
-These model extensions are implemented via the [[ModelExtensions|custom object registry]] support in iCal4j.
+These model extensions are implemented via the [object registry]]([ModelExtensions|custom) support in iCal4j.

-===Usage===
+## Usage

 To add support for extensions you may register the required factories with your CalendarBuilder instance: